Homestead Laws

 What Is a “Homestead” Protection?

-Homestead laws protect people from getting their homes foreclosed or seized during times of personal economic hardship.
-These protections differ depending on your state of residence, but California is known for having relatively strong homestead laws.
+Homestead laws protect people from foreclosure or seizure of their homes during times of personal economic hardship.
+These protections vary by state, but California has relatively strong homestead laws.

-The law allows homeowners to declare their residence a “homestead,” meaning that a portion of the home’s equity becomes untouchable by creditors, making it so you cannot be forced to sell your home even if you file for bankruptcy or face some other economic hardship.
+The law lets homeowners declare a “homestead,” making a portion of the home’s equity untouchable by creditors.
+This protection prevents you from being forced to sell your home, even if you file for bankruptcy or face other economic hardships.

 How Much Equity Can I Protect Through Homestead Laws?